TheDiscProg/dapex-rabbitmq/README.md

 ## Consuming from RabbitMQ
 Consuming is a little more involved.

-1. Define a RabbitMQ Consumer that handles `DapexMessage`, it should handle messages rec:
+1. Define a RabbitMQ Consumer that handles `DapexMessage`, it should handle messages received on each of the queues:

 ```
 class RMQConsumer[F[_]]{